migbuen44/Project-Catwalk/README.md

 **Version 1.0.0**

-Project-catwalk is a product web page that displays the currently selected product along with its corresponding informations, such as its description, related items, product reviews and ratings, and question and answers sections.
+Project-catwalk is a product web page that displays the currently selected product along with its corresponding information, such as its description, related items, product reviews and ratings, and question and answers sections.

 ## Installation